mikepthomas/projects/_posts/printer-voron-2.4.md

 ### :negative_squared_cross_mark: Z Endstop

+The Z Endstop is not used when using `Tap`.
+[The instructions in the main Voron-Tap repository](https://github.com/VoronDesign/Voron-Tap/blob/main/config/tap_klipper_instructions.md) mentions to change the `endstop_pin` of the `[stepper_z]` block so that it uses the virtual Z endstop for Tap.

 | Item                                                                                                 | Quantity | Material                                             | Size | Weight | Cost | Printed | Notes                                                                                                                               |
 | ---------------------------------------------------------------------------------------------------- | -------- | ---------------------------------------------------- | ---- | ------ | ---- | :-----: | ----------------------------------------------------------------------------------------------------------------------------------- |
 | [nozzle_probe](https://github.com/VoronDesign/Voron-2/blob/Voron2.4/STLs/Z_Endstop/nozzle_probe.stl) | 1        | [eSun ABS+ (Black)](printer-filament#esun-abs-black) |      |        |      |   :x:   | Not Required as I will be installing [ChaoticLab CNC Tap](https://www.chaoticlab.com/products/cnc-voron-tap?variant=40494842675298) |